-When in Florence, I love to shop at Zara, H&M for cool finds.
+When in Florence, I love to shop at Zara and H&M for cool finds.
 I find that shopping together abroad is a whole lot of fun.
-This time around we also found this cool shoe store called, SHOT which had many name brand sneakers at lower prices than the US.
+This time around, we also found this cool shoe store called SHOT, which had many name-brand sneakers at lower prices than in the US.

 Overall, romance and Tuscany just go together so this is a great area to rekindle your relationship or just to enjoy each other.
 What are your favorite romantic things to do in Italy?